David Schumacher (racing driver): Karting career

 Schumacher began karting at a young age, alongside his cousin Mick.
-From there he competed in multiple karting championships under his mother's maiden name Brinkmann.
+From there, he competed in multiple karting championships under his mother's maiden name Brinkmann.
 In 2017, David's last year in karts, he chose to race with the Schumacher name and finished as runner-up in the DKM Championship to Dennis Hauger in the senior class.

-Lower formulae
+Lower formula

 In August 2017, it was announced that Schumacher would graduate to single-seaters, competing for his father's US Racing outfit in the 2018 ADAC Formula 4 Championship.
 In January 2018, he made his single-seater debut, contesting the Formula 4 UAE Championship with Rasgaira Motorsports Team from the second round onwards.
 Claiming three wins, Schumacher ended the season as vice-champion to Charles Weerts.

-In ADAC Formula 4, Schumacher scored a consistent string of points finishes, with three 4th places being his best finishes, and ended the season 9th in the championship.
+In ADAC Formula 4, Schumacher scored a consistent string of points finishes, with three fourth places being his best finishes, and ended the season ninth in the championship.
 His results translated into eight race wins in the Rookies' Cup and he claimed the title of rookie champion.

 Euroformula Open Championship & Asian F3 Winter Series

 Schumacher competed in the final two rounds of the 2018 Euroformula Open Championship with RP Motorsport.
-He was ineligible to score points as a guest driver, but claimed two 4th-place finishes at the Circuit de Barcelona-Catalunya.
-These results placed him 6th in the Spanish Formula 3 championship, which is made up of three rounds from the Euroformula Open championship.
+He was ineligible to score points as a guest driver, but claimed two fourth-place finishes at the Circuit de Barcelona-Catalunya.
+These results placed him sixth in the Spanish Formula 3 championship, which is made up of three rounds from the Euroformula Open championship.

 In January 2019, Schumacher was named as part of Pinnacle Motorsport's three car line-up for the Asian F3 Winter Series.
-He competed in two of the championship's three rounds, taking a podium finish at the Buriram International Circuit and finishing 8th in the championship.
+He competed in two of the championship's three rounds, taking a podium finish at the Buriram International Circuit and finishing eighth in the championship.

 Formula Regional European Championship

-In March 2019 it was announced that Schumacher would compete in the inaugural season of the Formula Regional European Championship, returning to the US Racing team co-owned by his father.
+In March 2019, it was announced that Schumacher would compete in the inaugural season of the Formula Regional European Championship, returning to the US Racing team co-owned by his father.
 He claimed four race victories over the season, including two consecutively at the Circuit de Barcelona-Catalunya, as well as five other podium finishes, five pole positions and three fastest laps.
 He ended the season 4th in the championship.

 FIA Formula 3 Championship

 2019

-In September 2019 Schumacher made his debut in the FIA Formula 3 Championship, standing in at Campos Racing for the injured Alex Peroni at the final round in Sochi.
+In September 2019, Schumacher made his debut in the FIA Formula 3 Championship, standing in at Campos Racing for the injured Alex Peroni at the final round in Sochi.
 Schumacher finished the two races in 22nd and 20th.
 Schumacher made his first appearance at the Macau Grand Prix in November, racing for Sauber Junior Team by Charouz.
 He placed 23rd in qualifying, fell back to 25th in the qualifying race and finished 21st in the main race.
 In December he took part in the second round of the MRF Challenge Formula 2000 series at Bahrain International Circuit, taking both pole positions of the weekend and finishing all four races on the podium, including a victory in the second race.